-Finding the correct dosage of this thyroid hormone isn’t always easy: Take too little and your symptoms of weight gain, fatigue and depression won’t go away.
+Finding the correct dosage of this thyroid hormone isn’t always easy and the side effects are difficult: Take too little Synthroid and your symptoms of weight gain, fatigue and depression won’t go away.
 Take too much and you’re at risk for weak bones, insomnia, breathlessness and even heart problems.

 My own experience with Synthroid began a few years ago when I started feeling more tired than usual.
 I chalked it up to stress, my endless to-do list and the lack of sleep.
 A blood test, however, revealed that I had hypothyroidism.
 That meant my thyroid wasn’t churning out enough thyroid hormone.
 So I became a member of what my friend MJ calls the Synthroid Society and began taking a small dosage of levothyroxine, the generic version of Synthroid and a synthetic form of thyroid hormone.

-According to the National Institutes of Health, nearly 5% of Americans over age 12 suffer from hypothyroidism.
+According to the National Institutes of Health, nearly 5% of Americans age 12 and over suffer from hypothyroidism.
 Because the symptoms mimic those of other conditions, experts believe many people are undiagnosed.
-In fact, the American Association of Clinical Endocrinologists estimates that hypothyroidism affects about 10% of all women and 3% of all men.
+In fact, the American Thyroid Association estimates that including mild cases, hypothyroidism actually affects up to 15% of Americans.

 How the Thyroid Gland Works